Friday, November 21, 2025

 Day 4 was promised to be "easier, finally!"
 No major climbs, just a nice downhill along a river valley to the Daihonzan Eiheiji, the quintessential Buddhist "great head temple" where monks train in silence, mindfulness, and, apparently, advanced leg-stiffness management.
 We had to be there at 15:30 for the Zazen (seated meditation) experience.

-We started with the stunning Shirakawago village, which did not disappoint.
-The weather was perfect, and I clocked 150km by 3 PM, arriving just in time for serenity.
 My body, however, was having none of it; my legs and torso were stiff as boards, mounting a loud, profane protest against being folded into the required Zazen position.
-After the meditation, I was indeed "at one with the universe," mainly because my legs had been slightly stretched out by the whole ordeal.
+After the meditation, I was indeed "at one with the universe," mainly because the 4 days of pain and Zazen was behind me and dinner was in front of me.

 Dinner was a vegetarian Buddhist cuisine (shōjin-ryōri), which was delectable but left us somewhat calorically deprived.
 The town is so holy, apparently, that convenience stores are forbidden, which meant we woke up the next morning not with spiritual enlightenment, but with the hollow, desperate hunger of a starving monk.

-The Damage: 150km, 2,300m elevation.
+The Damage: 150km, 1,300m elevation.
 Spiritual gain, caloric loss.

 Day 5: DaiHonzan to Kyoto